Ashinpm/KERELA--IOT--CHALLENGE/index.md

 ![circuit diagram](https://user-images.githubusercontent.com/95163711/146744513-1f2a5c9e-800d-41d5-863b-f07b9a1adaed.png)

 ### About RGB
-RGB can emit any colour by mixing the 3 basic colours RED GREEN and BLUE. actually it consist of 3 seperate leds for red blue and green packed together in a single case.connect the resistors to the R,G,B terminals respectively
+RGB can emit any colour by mixing the 3 basic colours RED GREEN and BLUE. actually it consist of 3 seperate leds for red blue and green packed together in a single case.connect the resistors to the R,G,B terminals respectively.

 ![circuit diagram](https://user-images.githubusercontent.com/95163711/146745799-fefb9ca2-05f0-4518-8fd7-a5ae4be4de90.png)